ICRAR/daliuge/docs/installing.rst

 The *daliuge-engine* image by default runs a generic daemon, which allows to then start the Master Manager, Node Manager or DataIsland Manager.
 This approach allows to change the actual manager deployment configuration in a more dynamic way and adjusted to the actual requirements of the environment.

+**NOTE: This guide is meant for people who are experimenting with the system.
+It does not cover specific needs of operational deployments.**

 Building the three images is easy, just start with the daliuge-common image by running::

-  cd daliuge-common && ./build_common.sh && cd ..
+  cd daliuge-common && ./build_common.sh dev && cd ..

 then build the runtime::

-  cd daliuge-engine&& ./build_engine.sh && cd ..
+  cd daliuge-engine&& ./build_engine.sh dev && cd ..

 and last build the translator::

-  cd daliuge-translator && ./build_translator.sh && cd ..
+  cd daliuge-translator && ./build_translator.sh dev && cd ..

 running the engine and the translator is equally simple::

-  cd daliuge-engine && ./run_engine.sh && cd ..
+  cd daliuge-engine && ./run_engine.sh dev && cd ..

 and::

-  cd daliuge-translator && ./run_translator.sh && cd ..
+  cd daliuge-translator && ./run_translator.sh dev && cd ..

-Note that the commands above will launch the images in interactive mode, which means that the output of the logging is routed to the terminal where the commands are executed.
-Also note that the containers will be removed after termination.

 Direct Installation